Hawker Tomtit: Survivors

 One Tomtit still flies, the ex-RAF K1786 G-AFTA.
-This, the last RAF machine, completed in January 1931, initially served No. 3 Flying Training School.
+This, the last RAF machine to be completed in January 1931, initially served with No. 3 Flying Training School.
 It joined the UK civil register in April 1939.
 During the war, it was flown by Alex Henshaw and gained a Spitfire windscreen and faired headrest.
-It was acquired and restored by Hawker in 1949 where it became the mount of their test pilot Neville Duke and was painted in the dark blue company colours.
+After purchase and restoration by Hawker in 1949, it became the mount of company test pilot Neville Duke and was repainted dark blue and gold.
 In 1960, it was handed over to the Shuttleworth Collection, who returned it to its original RAF colours in 1967.